HR Generalist: Everything You Need to Know About the Role

 - Comprehensive knowledge of talent acquisition strategies and recruitment processes.

-- Understanding of payroll systems and procedures.
+- Understanding how to do payroll and its systems.

 - Experience developing effective policies and employee handbooks.